America Tour

-America Tour 1996 (also known as the Nada Es Igual Tour) was a concert tour performed by Luis Miguel during the last part of 1996 to promote his last album Nada Es Igual.
+America Tour 1996 (also known as the Nada Es Igual Tour) was a short concert tour performed by Luis Miguel during the last part of 1996 to promote his album Nada Es Igual...
 It only lasted for one month and it only took place at some places in South America, like Buenos Aires, Argentina in the River Plate Stadium, Santiago de Chile, Uruguay, Peru, Paraguay, Ecuador and Brazil.

-This is mentioned to be the shortest tour ever made by the artist.

-Set List
+Set list

 This set list is from the December 7, 1996, concert in Buenos Aires.
 It does not represent all dates throughout the tour.